-4 Our New Knowledge-Based Strategy
+Knowledge-based Strategy

-We propose a new strategy for ontology matching that uses the similarity of knowledge rules in the two ontologies.
-It is inspired by the structure-based strategy in many ontology matching algorithms (e.g., [11, 12]).
-It naturally extends the subsumption relationship of entities in structure-based strategies to other types of relationships.
+We propose a new knowledge-based strategy for ontology matching that uses the similarity of knowledge rules in the two ontologies.
+It is inspired by the structurebased strategy in many ontology matching algorithms (e.g., (Melnik, Garcia-Molina, and Rahm 2002)).
+The strategy favors the alignments that preserve the same types of knowledge rules, which extends the subsumption relationship of entities in structure-based strategies to sub-property, disjoint properties, and user-defined relations such as ordering of dates, and non-deterministic relationships such as correlation and anti-correlation.
+The strategy can be represented as the Markov logic formulas: